GabeScott/standard-works-vault/General Conference/1981 October - People to People.md

 The Prophet Ezekiel warned: “Ye feed not the flock.

-“The diseased have ye not strengthened, neither have ye healed that which was sick, neither have ye bound up that which was broken, neither have ye brought again that which was driven away, neither have ye sought that which was lost.”
-(Ezek.
-34:3–4.)
+“The diseased have ye not strengthened, neither have ye healed that which was sick, neither have ye bound up that which was broken, neither have ye brought again that which was driven away, neither have ye sought that which was lost.” ([[Ezekiel 34.3|Ezek.
+34:3–4]][[Ezekiel 34.4|]].)

 Driving to the Los Angeles Airport with a busy radio executive, I learned that he and his wife, though born in the Church, had never participated.
 Their social life of parties and weekends for fun and escape dominated their lives.

 After eight years of marriage and three children, they were becoming concerned about their lives but did nothing about it.

 Different sets of home teachers came and went.
 A new home teacher—a true shepherd—came into their lives, and after a time this new home teacher committed this man to go to Church once.
 Brother Adamson said he would not give up smoking and drinking.
-He had made a firm resolve not to live the Word of Wisdom, and if he was not welcome in Church because of it, that was fine.
+He had made a firm resolve *not* to live the Word of Wisdom, and if he was not welcome in Church because of it, that was fine.
 The home teacher said, “You are welcome, and I will pick you up.”

 The first Sunday Brother Adamson attended Church he waited for someone to move away from him because of the strong tobacco odor, but that didn’t happen.
 “They will ask me to pray or work in the Church,” he thought.
 That didn’t happen either.

 The home teacher did not phone on Sunday mornings to give him a chance to make an excuse and back out but drove to his home and would say, “Are you ready?”
 This home teacher picked him up every Sunday for over a year.

-The Adamsons began reading A Marvelous Work and a Wonder and found that the Church consisted of much more than just the Word of Wisdom, which he had heard so much about all his life (and because he didn’t live the Word of Wisdom, felt the Church had nothing to offer him).
+The Adamsons began reading *A Marvelous Work and a Wonder* and found that the Church consisted of much more than just the Word of Wisdom, which he had heard so much about all his life (and because he didn’t live the Word of Wisdom, felt the Church had nothing to offer him).

 This couple soon learned it is a Church of love, not a Church of fear.
 They learned of the mission of the Savior and of our Heavenly Father and of repentance.
 They became so proud of the Church they had been born into that the Word of Wisdom no longer was an important issue.
 He didn’t go through the pangs of quitting.
 It just happened.
 There were so many other principles of the gospel that now were so important in their lives.

 He said, “I found myself working on our new chapel and then one day quietly telling the bishop, ‘I’m ready, now.
 You can call on me to pray.’”

-The Savior taught Peter, “When thou art converted, strengthen thy brethren.”
-(Luke 22:32.)
+The Savior taught Peter, “When thou art converted, strengthen thy brethren.” ([[Luke 22.32|Luke 22:32]].)

 Souls are committed to the care of the Church—to watch over and keep them in the right way, to remember their names and nourish them.
-(See Moro.
-6:4.)
+(See [[Moroni 6.4|Moro.
+6:4]].)

 An older couple living in a little Mormon community in Idaho had been members of the Church all their lives.
 The husband was eighty-six years old and his wife eighty-four.
 He was still a priest in the Aaronic Priesthood.
 New home teachers who had heard about this family’s lack of interest toward the Church asked if they could come to their home.